Hire in Austria

 |Family burden compensation fund||3.9||0.00||3.9|

 ***The above table serves as a broad guideline.
-Actual rates charged will differ.
+Actual rates charged by GoGlobal will differ.

 Carry Over Rules

-Eight weeks if the employee has been employed for one year without interruption.
+- Eight weeks if the employee has been employed for one year without interruption.

-Ten weeks, if the employee has been employed for 15 years without interruption.
+- 10 weeks, if the employee has been employed for 15 years without interruption.

-12 weeks if the employee has been employed for 25 years without interruption.
+- 12 weeks if the employee has been employed for 25 years without interruption.

 Other Rights for Leave of Absence

 Care leave or part-time care leave does not give the employee special protection against termination.
-However, if an employee can credibly show that they were given notice of dismissal because of their request for care leave, the dismissal may be challenged on the grounds of bad motive.
+However, if an employee can credibly show that they were given notice of dismissal because of their request for care leave, the dismissal may then be challenged on the grounds of bad motive.